 Side Plank

-Side planks are growing in popularity because they target the part of your core that helps stabilize and define your waist.
+stabilize and define your waist.
 This exercise doesn't require a lot of big movement and targets several muscle groups at once, making it the perfect end to a hard workout.
 Just because you're not moving doesn't mean planks are easy.
 Holding up your entire body in an isometric contraction is challenging and will force every muscle in your core to work, keeping your abs strong and tight and giving your waist more definition.

 Unlike side bends, side planks don't lead to muscle growth and an expanding waist.
 Use a mirror to help keep your body in the right position.
 That way your abs will be tight, and you'll get the most out of this simple but effective exercise.
 Hold each side for 25 seconds, and you're done with one round.